 Light-bodied Belgian-style wheat beer brewed with orange peel and coriander.
 Crisp with a pleasant spicy finish.

-2019 New York State Craft Beer Competition Gold Medal Winner
+- New York State Craft Beer Competition—Brewery of the Year

-The Brewery at the CIA is located in The Egg, on our Hyde Park, NY campus.
+The CIA’s brewery is located in The Egg, on our Hyde Park, NY campus.
 CIA beers are sold on tap Monday–Friday, 8:30 a.m. to 10 p.m. and Saturday–Sunday, 9 a.m. to 10 p.m.

 They are also available at all of the restaurants on the CIA’s New York campus, and Mise en Place Wit will soon be available at select restaurants in New York City and the Hudson Valley.